suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 #  Delegation Chains {#ovr-delegation}

 Delegation Chains allow a Recipient to establish a chain of trust from a Trust Anchor to the signer of a manifest by validating delegation claims.
-Each delegation claim is a {{RFC8392}} CBOR Web Tokens (CWTs).
+Each delegation claim is a {{RFC8392}} CBOR Web Token (CWT).
 The first claim in each list is signed by a Trust Anchor.
 Each subsequent claim in a list is signed by the public key claimed in the preceding list element.
-The last element in each list claims a public key that can be used to verify a signature in the Authentication Block (See Sectino 5.2 of {{I-D.ietf-suit-manifest}}).
+The last element in each list claims a public key that can be used to verify a signature in the Authentication Block (See Section 5.2 of {{I-D.ietf-suit-manifest}}).

 See {{delegation-info}} for more detail.